MooersLab/writingLogTemplateInOrg/README.md

 - Plot of the word count by writing session to track your progress.
 - Use org-clock and clock tables to track and summarize your effort.
 - A GUIDANCE drawer that stores advice on how to use a section.
 The drawer is opened by placing the cursor on it and entering the tab.
+- Transcluded AIuse.org that can be updated in one file and imported into writing logs for all projects.

 ### Introduction